New 1-Minute Video Script

-A simple method for dating a tree is to measure the circumference of the trunk at breast height and then use an app to calculate its age.
-Nonetheless, pasture pines with multiple trunks can often overstate the trees age using this method.
-These secondary trunks distort the results because they produce larger rings at the base to help support the greater mass.
+A simple method for dating a tree is to measure the circumference of the trunk at breast height and then use a formula to calculate its age.
+However, pasture pines with multiple trunks can often overstate the trees age using this method.
+These secondary trunks can distort the results because the tree produces larger rings at the base to help support the greater mass.

 The best method is to count the rings.
 Rather than cutting down the tree to see the rings, an increment borer can extract a core sample without damaging the living tree.